Is It Depression or ADHD?

 Is it Depression?
 Is it ADHD?
 Is it both?

-Some people who get diagnosed with ADHD do so because they’ve been undergoing therapy and antidepressant medication for Depression or Dysthymia (chronic low level depression, a condition that is very often missed) for years with little improvement.
-They finally start asking about ADHD and see someone that is actually trained in diagnosing and treating ADHD (unfortunately, far too few medical professionals), get a diagnosis of ADHD.
+Some people who get diagnosed with ADHD do so because they’ve been undergoing therapy and antidepressant medication for Depression or Dysthymia (chronic low-level depression, a condition that is very often missed) for years with little improvement.
+They finally start asking about ADHD and see someone who is actually trained in diagnosing and treating ADHD (unfortunately, far too few medical professionals), get a diagnosis of ADHD.

-If you look at the symptoms of ADHD and you don’t find some way to manage them relatively effectively, its not to hard to see that they can easily lead to other conditions like Depression, Dysthmia or Anxiety Disorders.
+If you look at the symptoms of ADHD and you don’t find some way to manage them relatively effectively, it’s not too hard to see that they can easily lead to other conditions like Depression, Dysthymia or Anxiety Disorders.

-I personally know 3 women with ADHD who underwent therapy for depression for a decade and even suggested to their therapist that they might have ADHD and that possibility was quickly dismissed.
-Later they found someone that understood ADHD, got diagnosed and sought help and now are no longer depressed.
+I personally know 15 + I stopped counting at 20, adults with ADHD who underwent therapy for depression for a decade and even suggested to their therapist that they might have ADHD and that possibility was quickly dismissed.
+Later they found someone who understood ADHD, got diagnosed and sought help and now are no longer depressed.
 I’ve unfortunately heard and read far too many other similar stories.

-You could also think you might have ADHD and it’s just depression or dysthmia since some of the symptoms are similar.
+You could also think you might have ADHD and it’s just depression or dysthymia since some of the symptoms are similar.

 You could have ADHD and experience a divorce, death in the family, lose your job and develop depression from those events, unrelated to ADHD.